Psychological harassment at work

 Penalties imposed by the employer

-Any employee who has committed psychological harassment shall be liable to disciplinary sanctions by the employer: transfer, dismissal or termination.
+Any employee who has committed psychological harassment shall be liable to disciplinary sanctions by the employer: transfer, lay-off or even dismissal.

 Judicial sanctions

-Psychological harassment takes the form of repeated acts which may lead to a deterioration in the working conditions of the person suffering them, which may lead to:
+Bullying manifests itself in actions repeated which may lead to a deterioration in the working conditions of the person suffering them.

-- an assault on his rights and dignity
+• An assault on the rights and dignity of the victim

 If you are a victim of psychological harassment in the public sector, you can benefit from the protection of the law, whether you are a public servant, a contract worker or a trainee.